-If consumed in many more than 7.5 gms, it may affect childbirth processes in pregnant women and stop the prostaglandin process.
+If consumed in many more than 7.5 gms, it may affect pregnant women's childbirth processes and stop the prostaglandin process.

-It may affect the fetus due to its contents like hallucinogens if it is consumed more than 7.5 grams.
+It may affect the fetus due to its contents like hallucinogens if consumed more than 7.5 grams.

 It may lose flavor and aroma quickly if kept open.